Surgery Center Overview

 In January, 2017, UnitedHealthcare (UHC) announced it was acquiring surgical center chain Surgical Care Affiliates (SCA) for $2.3 billion.
 SCA operates over 200 surgical facilities with more than 7,500 physicians.
 The facilities conduct about 1 million procedures annually.
 This is part of UHC's ongoing initiatives to change its business model beyond being a healthcare plan to encompass being a healthcare provider organization; its Optum business unit plays a pivotal role.

 As other plans, such as Anthem and Aetna, have chosen to expand their covered lives, UHC has chosen a different route.
 By acquiring medical practices, UHC has more direct influence on providers, care protocols and costs associated with them.
-By adding SCA to the combination of other medical practices they own, it provides different streams of revenue for UHC.
-It also improves their position to negotiate rates with other health systems and care providers.
+By adding SCA to the combination of other medical group practices they own, it provides different streams of revenue for UHC.
+It also improves their position to negotiate rates with hospitals, health systems and other providers of surgical procedures.